holos-run/holos/doc/md/api/author.md

     // Resources represents kubernetes resources mixed into the rendered manifest.
     Resources core.Resources
-    // KustomizeConfig represents the configuration kustomize.
+    // KustomizeConfig represents the kustomize configuration.
     KustomizeConfig KustomizeConfig
+    // Validators represent checks that must pass for output to be written.
+    Validators map[NameLabel]core.Validator
     // Artifacts represents additional artifacts to mix in.
 Useful for adding
     // GitOps resources.
 Each Artifact is unified without modification into the
     // BuildPlan.